jeffreyongley/jeffreyongley/README.md

 - 👋 Hi, I’m @jeffreyongley
 - 👀 I’m interested in developing my skills and applying the theory obtained through my education to real world applications.
-- 🌱 I’m currently learning C++, Python and Javascript.
-C++ is what my college CSUSB builds its curriculum on.
-I personally am more interested in and see more applications for Python and Javascript.
+- 🌱 I’m currently working with C++, Python, and Javascript.
+My educational background is heavily in C++ due to CSUSB's curriculum.
 - 💞️ I’m looking to collaborate on any projects that can help me learn how to collaborate on large projects on Github.

 <!---